-Note: To avoid annoying drainage noise, mount drain line as low as possible on the vertical tailpiece, or on horizontal tailpiece.
+Note: To avoid possible drainage noise, mount drain line as low as possible on the vertical tailpiece, or on horizontal tailpiece.

-There is constant water pressure "packed" inside the RO system which blocks the waste water from backing-up into the system.
-So the waste water is "forced-drained", not "gravity-drained".
+There is constant water pressure "packed" inside the RO system which blocks the drain water from backing-up into the system.
+So the drain water is "forced-drained", not "gravity-drained".

-1. See Fig.7.
+1. See Fig. 6.
 The drain saddle assembly should be installed above the trap and on the vertical or horizontal tailpiece.
 To reduce the drainage noise, mount the drain line as low as possible above the trap, or on the horizontal tailpiece.

-2. See Fig.8.
-Mark the position of the hole on the drain pipe and drill a 1/4" hole through one side of the drain pipe.
-There is a piece of self-adhesive sponge provided.
-Glue this sponge to the inside of the saddle, this will cushion any gap between the saddle and the pipe.
-Make sure the hole on the sponge is thoroughly punched out, and is aligned to the hole on the saddle.
+Select the location of the hole and drill a 1/4" hole through one side of the drain pipe then put the self-adhesive black sponge around the hole location (See Fig. 7A and 7B).
+Next, align and install the drain saddle clip with the tubing connection port onto the black sponge.
+This will cushion any gap between the saddle and the pipe.
+Make sure the hole on the sponge is thoroughly punched out, and is aligned to the hole on the saddle to complete the installation (See Fig. 8)

-- 3. See Fig.9, 9A.
+- See Fig. 8, 8A.
 Make sure to align the drain saddle hole to the drilled hole perfectly.
 Mis-aligning these two holes will block the drain water and cause membrane damage.
 Attach the drain saddle to the drain pipe and tighten the two screws evenly. - 4.
 Once the drain saddle is secured, push 1/4" black drain tubing into the Quick Connect fitting on the saddle.
 DO NOT use a "Insert" on the drain tubing.